gitdatgitdat/DAT-Password-Strength-Checker/Python/README.md

 1. Open a terminal
 2. Navigate to the Python directory: cd path/to/Password-Strength-Checker/Python
 3. Run the script:
     python PasswordStrengthChecker.py

-If you’d like to see asterisks while typing your password, install: pip install pwinput
+Optional: Install pwinput for masked input with asterisks: pip install pwinput

-Otherwise the script will default to unmasked input using getpass if pwinput is unavailable.
+If not installed, the script defaults to getpass for secure input.

 ---

 ## Example Output

+- Strong password
 Enter password to check or type exit to quit: ********
 Length check passed
 Uppercase letter check passed